vchintal/jboss-data-virtualization-setup/labs/lab1-setup/README.md

 ### Follow the steps below to complete the configuration

-**Step 1 :** Launch the JBoss Developer Studio from the folder `deployments/jbdevstudio` or run one of the following command from the root folder of the workshop:
+Launch the JBoss Developer Studio from the folder `deployments/jbdevstudio` or run one of the following command from the root folder of the workshop:
   * On *Windows* : Run `deployments\jbdevstudio\jbdevstudio.bat`
   * On *Linux\Unix* : Run `deployments/jbdevstudio/jbdevstudio`
   * For *Mac OS X* : Run `open deployments/jbdevstudio/jbdevstudio.app`